-VET151, Small Animal Veterinary Technology with Lab (4 credits/6 contact hours) Gen Ed Competency: Scientific Knowledge & Understanding

-Nursing procedures in small animals and laboratory species are discussed.
-Topics include physical examinations, common medical nursing techniques and emergency care.
-Long term nursing care of common animal conditions will be discussed including client education.
-The course includes vaccination protocols, nutritional support and specialized problems encountered in companion animals as well as hands-on work with lab animals.
+VET151, Small Animal Veterinary Technology with Lab (4 credits/6 contact hrs.)
+Gen Ed Competency: Scientific Knowledge & Understanding course includes vaccination protocols, nutritional support and specialized problems encountered in companion animals as well as hands-on work with lab animals.
 Relevant clinical cases will be utilized in lecture discussions.
 Prerequisites: VET100 and VET101 with a grade of "C" or better for both.
 (Updated December 2019)